Pronwan/rustplus-desktop/README.md

 - **Chat crash**: Opening the chat while not connected to a server will crash the app
 - **Mixed languages**: Some UI texts may still show in German if a translation was missed
 - Please report other issues in the [Issues section](../../issues)
+- Depending on map size, the grid can be slightly off by 1/2 grid max
 ---

 ## 🛠️ Installation & Setup